 You can drop in at one of the many restaurants for dinner, including Gasparilla Island Grill, the Grand Floridian Café, or Narcoossee’s.
 Then, before heading to bed, swing by the Enchanted Rose for a nightcap.
 Then, for a truly magical night, watch the evening fireworks shimmer in the sky atop Cinderella Castle.

 Once you’ve entered the grounds of Disney’s Animal Kingdom Lodge, it’s as though you’ve been transported across the seas to an African savanna—rustic, natural, and secluded.

 The building itself was designed after native housing in South Africa—the beautifully constructed thatched roof gives a hut-like feel to the resort’s main building.
-Native materials were used in the construction to maintain the natural ambiance.
+Native materials were used in the construction to maintain the natural ambience.

 Couples entering the lobby are greeted with nothing short of grandeur.
 Massive hallways with vaulted ceilings branch out from the central room and are lined with incredible African artwork.
-The majestic, baked-mud fireplace adds a sense of coziness to the space.
+The majestic, baked-mud fireplace adds a sense of cosiness to the space.

 Amenities include a coffee maker, safe, free WiFi, cable TV, and a refrigerator.
 Room rates start at around $400 per night.

 Disney’s Animal Kingdom Lodge is not as close to Disney attractions as other resorts—but Disney’s Bus Services will get couples where they need to go, including Magic Kingdom.